justinele19/justinele19/README.md

 -->

 # 💫 About Me:
-I'm currently pursing a computer science degree.
+Hi!
+I'm currently pursing a computer science degree at UCSD and enjoy doing what challenges me!

 ## 🌐 Socials: